 NATE Tower Climber Fall Protection Training Standard

-The Third Edition of the NATE Tower Climber Fall Protection Training Standard (NATE CTS) is now available.
-The NATE CTS was developed to establish the minimum requirements to which all tower climbers should be trained.
-The NATE CTS outlines individual standards for varying levels of tower climber expertise: Authorized Climber, Competent Climber and Competent Rescuer.
+The Fourth Edition of the NATE Tower Climber Fall Protection Training Standard (NATE CTS) was developed to establish the minimum requirements to which all tower technicians should be trained.
+The NATE CTS outlines individual standards for varying levels of tower technician expertise: Authorized Climber, Competent Climber and Competent Rescuer.
 NATE is proud to offer this document to the industry to better facilitate training and improve safety.